To schedule an activity please email us at [email protected]

 Created by Martha Hartt

 The students learn about prime numbers, the “atoms” of the counting numbers.
-They arrange glass beads into rectangular arrays and then decompose them, while drawing a “number tree” to keep track of their work.
-When they’re finished they create paper plate Monsters that represent the prime number decomposition of their original number.
+Students learn to factorize numbers geometrically: They arrange poker chips into rectangular arrays and realize that the side lengths are the factors.
+By repeating this process, they can decompose a number into its prime factors and draw a “number tree” to keep track of their work.
+When they’re finished, they create paper plate Monsters that represent the prime number decomposition of their original number.
 Then they try to decode each others’ Monsters to figure out what numbers they represent.
 This activity is inspired by a book (with the same title) by Richard Schwartz.

 Topics covered: